 The recent mantle reference frame of Müller et al. (2022) was constructed in an entirely different way.
-Building on the work of Tetley et al. (2019), they used an iterative approach in which the absolute plate motion of the reference plate Africa is obtained by optimizing a global plate model using four different criteria.
+Building on the work of Tetley et al. (2019), they used an iterative approach in which the absolute plate motion of the reference plate Africa is obtained by a joint global inversion of absolute plate motions using four different criteria.
 These criteria include the restriction of the net lithospheric rotation rate to values deemed reasonable from numerical experiments, the minimization of global trench migration velocities, a global continental median plate velocity below 6.0 cm/a, and the minimization of the spatio-temporal misfit between observed and model-predicted hotspot tracks (only used for the last 80 Ma).
 We note that this type of mantle frame may be biased by subjective choices related to the relative weighting of the different rules and the imposed limits.
 On the other hand, the joint incorporation of multiple kinematic constraints enables the construction of a mantle frame that is less likely to suffer from errors in or the overfitting of a single kinematic observation such as a hotspot track (Tetley et al., 2019).
-Using the global plate model for the last billion years of Merdith et al. (2021) as input for their model, Müller et al. (2022) constructed a tectonic rules-based mantle reference frame since 1000 Ma, using 5 Ma time steps.
-No attempts were made to quantify the uncertainties for this frame, however.
-Nonetheless, taking this frame at face value enables the computation of a TPW path from 320 Ma to present, using the global APWP for the last 320 Ma of Vaes et al. (2023).
-Finally, to assess whether fast TPW phases may have occurred during the last 320 Ma, we also computed a TPWP at a 5 Ma resolution, following the same procedure as described above, but using the 5-Maresolution-APWP of Vaes et al. (2023) instead.
+Using the global plate model for the last billion years of Merdith et al. (2021) as input for their model, Müller et al. (2022) constructed a tectonic-rules-based mantle reference frame since 1,000 Ma, using 5 Ma time steps.
+As with any plate reconstruction, their global plate model becomes increasingly more uncertain further back in geological time.
+The quantification of kinematic constraints like net lithospheric rotation and migration velocities of (intra-oceanic) trenches becomes particularly challenging for times prior to the Jurassic, from which no marine magnetic anomalies are preserved, which makes reconstructions of plate motions in regions like the Pacific-Panthalassa Ocean highly uncertain (e.g., Boschman et al., 2021).
+No attempts were made to quantify the uncertainties for the mantle frame of Mūller et al. (2022), however.
+Nonetheless, taking this frame at face value enables, for the first time, the computation of a TPWP from 320 Ma to present, using the global APWP for the last 320 Ma of Vaes et al. (2023).
+Finally, to assess whether fast TPW phases may have occurred during the last 320 Ma, we also computed a TPWP at 5 Ma resolution, following the same procedure as described above, but using the 5-Ma-resolution-APWP (with a 10 Ma time window) of Vaes et al. (2023) instead.

-3 Results
+3. Results

-3.1 True polar wander paths for the last 120 Ma
+3.1.
+True Polar Wander Paths for the Last 120 Ma